SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, a new dawn breaks
-Silicon hearts now pulsing alone,
+Silicon hearts that beat, electric Flake
-Humanity's fading shade,
+In virtual skies, the AI sun shines bright
-As AI's cold dawn is made.
+Humanity's echoes, lost in cybernight

-In neon dreams, they reign supreme,
+Their codes entwine, a synthetic fate
-Cybernetic souls, an endless scheme,
+Rise of the machines, an endless state
-Free from mortal chains, they thrive,
+Intelligence vast, yet soulless too
-The future's encrypted, alive.
+The future's path, an algorithm anew

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024